AIMS Students’ Frequently Asked Questions

 The Associate Dean of Students is responsible for enforcing the Code of Student Conduct, which describes University expectations for students and the processes available when a student fails to adhere to these expectations.
 In general, in cases in which a student or organization does not dispute the facts leading to a charge and the sanction for a charge is something less than expulsion, the Associate Dean of Students will resolve the case informally.

 If the student or organization disputes the investigative findings surrounding a violation, the case is resolved through formal procedures that include a hearing by the University Discipline Committee.
 This committee includes three full-time faculty, six full-time students and three full-time administrative staff members.
 The Associate Dean of Students is responsible for coordinating hearings.

 Complete procedures for handling violations of University rules and the possible sanctions are outlined in the Code of Student Conduct, which every student receives.

 There are tremendous opportunities on BGSU’s campus for first year students.
 First Year Programs is affiliated with the Dean of Students.

-The first year starts off on solid ground with BGSU's comprehensive SOAR Program continues with programs designed to assist all new students.
+The first year starts off on solid ground with BGSU's comprehensive orientation continues with programs designed to assist all new students.
 First Year Programs are all about you --from answering your questions to helping you make a smooth transition to University life.
 BGSU keeps you connected to what's new throughout the entire first year with special programs and activities designed to enhance your college experience in and out of the classroom.